RajatSharmaNEU/002736944_RajatSharma_CoffeeShop/PartA/ReadMe.md

 NUID - 002736944
 Subject - Web Design and User Experience (INFO 6150)

+Roast is a website that helps to book table reservation and order coffee - takeaway or on table.

 Main tags used in assignment1 -
 1. Favicon - Used Link tag with rel="icon" to add icon in tab name.
 2. Table - To display On table order Menu items.